 - Section V. A. 3 requires that TJPA monitor the performance of each Qualified Independent Representative (QIR) that TJPA has contracted with in accordance with CFTC regulations, and request a certification at least annually from each QIR.
 TJPA has received QIR certifications from Sperry Capital and Swap Financial Group each year. - Section V. C requires that TJPA staff entering into discussions or an International Swaps and Derivatives Association (ISDA) master agreement with a swap counterparty acknowledges, agrees and consents that the discussions will be recorded by the swap counterparty and executes an annual acknowledgement form.
-As the TJPA representative conducting discussions and having executed the ISDA master agreement for the interest rate cap associated with the bridge loan, the TJPA Executive Director has signed such acknowledgements. - Section V. E requires the TJPA CFO to prepare a report summarizing derivative exposure at least annually.
-TJPA currently has one derivative instrument, the interest rate cap associated with the interim City Financing, purchased in January 2017 for \$1.26 million.
-The cap limits TJPA's variable interest rate exposure under the City Financing by providing that the cap provider, SMBC Capital Markets, will make payments to the TJPA to the extent that 1-month LIBOR exceeds 1.75%.
-Commencing in April 2018, SMBC Capital Markets has been required to make cap payments to TJPA as 1-month LIBOR has exceeded and remained above 1.75% since this time.
-Such cap payments are being applied each month toward TJPA's interest payments due on the City Financing.
-The cap has a notional amount schedule that started at \$25 million but rises and then falls in accordance with the City Financing draw profile as estimated at financial close of the City Financing in January 2017.
-The current notional amount is \$146 million.
+The TJPA Chief Financial Officer has signed such acknowledgements. - Section V. E requires the TJPA CFO to prepare a report summarizing derivative exposure at least annually.
+TJPA currently has two derivative instruments, both interest rate caps associated with the interim City Financing.
+The first cap, purchased in January 2017 for \$1.26 million and the second cap purchased June 27, 2019 for \$15,000.
+Together both caps limit TJPA's variable interest rate exposure under the City Financing.
+The cap providers, SMBC Capital Markets for the first cap and Goldman Sachs for the second will make payments to the TJPA to the extent that 1-month LIBOR exceeds 1.75% and 3.00%, respectively.
+Commencing in April 2018, SMBC Capital Markets commenced making cap payments to TJPA when 1-month LIBOR exceeded and remained above 1.75%.
+No cap payments have been required or made under the second cap with Goldman Sachs as one-month LIBOR has remained below 3.00% since the purchase date.
+Cap payments when made are applied each month toward TJPA's interest payments due on the City Financing.
+The SMBC cap had a notional amount schedule that started at \$25 million then rose and fell in accordance with the City Financing draw profile as estimated at financial close of the City Financing in January 2017.
+The current notional amount is \$64 million.
+The second cap was purchased when the notional amount of the SMBC cap fell below the outstanding City Financing balance of \$78 million.
+The second cap has a notional value of \$14 million.
+Both caps total notional amount of \$78 million, providing coverage to the interest rate exposure.